LeonardoBarontini/NLP-examProject/Explanation.rst

 matched_entries
 ------------------------------
 We now step up a level, the ``matched_entries`` function manages the ``dict_of_sets`` taken in input, passing one set at a time to the ``words_in_set`` function.
-When the ``words_in_set`` function returns a score, if it's not zero, wich means that at least one match has been found, the ``matched_entries`` function adds to the dictionary it's building, the ``name`` of the matched set, as the key, together with its ``score``, as value.
+When the ``words_in_set`` function returns a score, if it's not zero, wich means that at least one match has been found, the ``matched_entries`` function adds to the dictionary it is building, the ``name`` of the matched set, as the key, together with its ``score``, as value.

 We have seen that single word matches are problematic, but what to do when the set we are looking at has only one word?
 That's why we can enable checking for ``mono`` word sets.
-In these cases, when there's a match the score will be negative.
-Checking for that and for the set to contain only one word, will let us set the ``score`` to an arbitrary '1', therefore recovering the match for further computations.
+In these cases, when there's a match the score will be negative for sure.
+Checking for the set to contain only one word, will let us set the ``score`` to an arbitrary '1', therefore recovering the match for further computations.

 best_match
 ------------------------------